danieltimpone/react-background-image-loader/README.md

 ## Props
 prop        | type   | notes
 ------------|--------|-----------------------------------------
-img         | string | Remote image to be loaded placeholder | string | Local image to be immediately displayed
+src         | string | Remote image to be loaded placeholder | string | Local image to be immediately displayed

 ## License